 To use Wi-Fi syncing, you need the following:

 - An iPhone, iPod touch, or iPad running iOS 5 or higher

 - iTunes 10.6 or higher

-- To have your iPhone and computer on the same Wi-Fi network
+- Your iPhone and computer connected to the same Wi-Fi network

 - In the iPhone/iPod management screen that appears as part of the standard syncing process, you'll see the Option box towards the bottom of the screen.
-In that box, check the Sync with this computer over Wi-Fi button.
-After checking this button, click the Apply button in the bottom right corner to change that setting.
+In that box, check the Sync with this iPhone over Wi-Fi box.
+After checking this box, click the Apply button in the bottom right corner to change that setting.

 - With this setting changed and your iPhone no longer connected to your computer, you're ready to sync over Wi-Fi.
 In order to do this, though, your computer and iPhone or iPod touch will need to be connected to the same Wi-Fi network (for instance, there's no way to be on Wi-Fi at work and sync with your computer at home).